 Conclusion: The religious leaders use the trinity doctrine to make people rely upon them for understanding God and how to be accepted by God, and with this comes much power over the people and all the associated benefits of that power.

-Sadly, the people are trusting in their religious leaders INSTEAD OF Jesus who says he is the Truth, and Jesus does not say that we must believe contradictions in order to be accepted by his Father.
+Sadly, the people are trusting in their religious leaders INSTEAD OF Joshua who says he is the Truth, and Joshua does not say that we must believe contradictions in order to be accepted by his Father.
 Why do the people do this?

 Please, enter into his Life and come, join the Peaceful Revolution!